Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Discussion

 \subsection{Improved \mlg\ constraints from future observations}

-The biggest source of uncertainty in our empirically inferred LG mass $\mlg$ currently comes from the proper motion measurements, which have signal-to-noise ratios of just 3--4.
+The biggest source of uncertainty in our empirically inferred LG mass $\mlg$, currently comes from the proper-motion measurements, which have signal-to-noise ratios of just 3--4.
 Future data releases from the \gaia\ Mission \citep{GaiaOverview2016} will lead to more precise mean proper motions of M31 and thus more precise Timing Argument constraints on the LG mass.
-For example, between \gaia\ EDR3 and the end of the extended (10 year) mission, the expected individual-source proper motion precision improvement for a $G=20$ source (i.e. an upper giant-branch star in M31) is a factor of $\sim$6.
-Na\"ively scaling the proper motion uncertainties of M31 as measured with \gaia\ \citep{Salomon2021} by a factor of 6 leads to a $\sim2\times$ improvement in the $\mlg$ precision.
+For example, between \gaia\ eDR3 and the end of the extended (10 yr) mission, the expected individual-source proper-motion precision improvement for a $G=20$ source (i.e. an upper giant-branch star in M31) is a factor of $\sim$6.
+Na\"ively scaling the proper-motion uncertainties of M31 as measured with \gaia\ \citep{Salomon2021} by a factor of 6 leads to a $\sim2\times$ improvement in the $\mlg$ precision.
 Of course, the true improvement of the mean M31 proper motion with improved individual source kinematics could be even better than linear because more sources will be detected and usable in the measurement.